Guidelines for the CAIR Best Presentation Award

 - In addition, the award serves to promote participation at the annual CAIR Conference and to support the presence of CAIR at the annual AIR Forum.

 - The award recipient(s) will receive special recognition at the following CAIR conference.

 - The winning presentation will be featured prominently on the CAIR website.

 - If the award recipient attends the following year’s AIR Forum, the presentation will automatically be included on the AIR Forum’s program as the CAIR Best Presentation and CAIR will reimburse the recipient up to $2,000 of the actual cost of attendance ($1,000 from CAIR and $1,000 matching funds from AIR to CAIR).

 - If two or more award recipients attend the AIR Forum, the reimbursement will be apportioned evenly between/among them.

 - The Best Presentation is selected by the Best Presentation Award Committee appointed by the Executive Board as described below.

-- Presentations are judged on the quality of both the oral delivery and the written materials and session evaluations.
+- Presentations are judged on the quality of the oral delivery, the written materials, and session evaluations.

 - Members of the Award Committee may also solicit and incorporate the assessments of the respective session facilitators and members of the Executive Board.